AVEVA/CONNECT-data-services-developer-docs/content/communities/community-tenant-administration.md

 	Add or remove users within your tenant as Community Members.

-- <xref:community-remove-users>

-	Remove users within your tenant as Community Members.

 - <xref:community-add-clients>

 	Allow an application to programatically access shared community data and resources using REST API.